 One of the prettiest huts to visit on the trail is called Tin Hat Mountain Hut.
 If you want to start your trip at Fiddlehead Landing and access that area then you’ll need a boat ride out of Powell River.
 Text Justin Behan at 1-604-483-6527 to arrange the service.

-Is there cell service along the trail?
+Is there cell service along the Sunshine Coast Trail?

 I wasn’t sure how much cell service I’d find along the trail and before I left I received conflicting reports.

 On the Sarah Point to Powell River section I had good cell service at Manzanita Hut and then in a random valley on route to the Rieveley Pond Hut.
 I also had cell service at Rievely Pond and then of and off again to Sliammon Lake.
 I tried not to use my battery but for social media purposes I posted on Instagram most days.
-I can’t speak for the rest of the trail but suspect you’ll get a weak signal along high points.
+I can’t speak for the rest of the Sunshine Coast Trail but suspect you’ll get a weak signal along high points.

-Where do you sleep on the trail?
+Where do you sleep on the Sunshine Coast Trail?

-Popular huts would include Manzanita Hut, Tin Hat Mountain Hut, Fairview Hut and Mount Troubridge Hut.
+Popular huts would include Manzanita Hut, Tin Hat Mountain Hut, Fairview Hut, and Mount Troubridge Hut.

 The huts are basic.
 Some have only a dirt floor and are open to the elements on all sides, while others are partially enclosed.
 Only a few are fully enclosed.